How to Control Your Emotions Like a Stoic

 Start Practicing Today

-Emotional control isn't about becoming emotionless—it's about responding wisely instead of reacting impulsively.
+Emotional control is not about becoming emotionless—it is about responding wisely instead of reacting impulsively.
 These Stoic techniques have helped people for over 2,000 years because they work.

 Choose one technique from this list and practice it today.
 Notice how it changes your experience of challenging situations.

-Remember Marcus Aurelius' wisdom: "The best revenge is not to be like your enemy."
+Remember Marcus Aurelius’s wisdom: "The best revenge is not to be like your enemy."
 When you control your emotions, you maintain your power regardless of external circumstances.

 For more Stoic practices to build emotional strength: